Dissociative identity disorder: Historical prevalence

 Rates of diagnosed DID were increasing in the late 20th century, reaching a peak of diagnoses at approximately 40,000 cases by the end of the 20th century, up from less than 200 diagnoses before 1970.
-Initially DID along with the rest of the dissociative disorders were considered the rarest of psychological conditions, diagnosed in less than 100 by 1944, with only one further case reported in the next two decades.
+Initially, DID, along with the rest of the dissociative disorders were considered the rarest of psychological conditions, diagnosed in fewer than 100 by 1944, with only one further case reported in the next two decades.
 In the late 1970s and '80s, the number of diagnoses rose sharply.
 An estimate from the 1980s placed the incidence at 0.01%.
 Accompanying this rise was an increase in the number of alters, rising from only the primary and one alter personality in most cases, to an average of 13 in the mid-1980s (the increase in both number of cases and number of alters within each case are both factors in professional skepticism regarding the diagnosis).
 Others explain the increase as being due to the use of inappropriate therapeutic techniques in highly suggestible individuals, though this is itself controversial while proponents of DID claim the increase in incidence is due to increased recognition of and ability to recognize the disorder.
-Figures from psychiatric populations (inpatients and outpatients) show a wide diversity from different countries.

 A 1996 essay suggested three possible causes for the sudden increase of DID diagnoses, among which the author suspects the first being most likely: